cove9988/TradingGym/README.md

 1. forex feature

     1.1.  using Point (5 decimal forex )  for reward and balance calculation
+    ### Basis point
+    The last decimal place to which a particular exchange rate is usually quoted is referred to as a point.

 2. data process: (./data/data_process.py)

     2.1. processing csv (time, open, high, low, close), the source I used is MetaTrader.